 The Saudi legislation stipulates regulations to establish mortgage companies and their activities.
-The kingdom’s mortgage market is the least developed among the six Gulf Cooperation Council states, CBRE Group Inc. (CBG) said in March.
+The kingdom’s mortgage market is the least developed among the six Gulf Cooperation Council states, CBRE Group Inc. (CBG:US) said in March.
 The move could potentially encourage banks to offer home financing to a wider segment of the population.
 Emaar Economic surged 12 percent this week and closed at 9.75 riyals yesterday.

 Emaar Properties rose to 3.08 dirhams today.
 The company’s second-quarter net income may more than double to 503 million dirhams ($137 million), according to the median estimate of three analysts compiled on Bloomberg.
 The company with the biggest weighting on Dubai’s index has been making a push to get more revenue from abroad.
 Its operations in Turkey, Pakistan, Egypt, Syria and Saudi Arabia contributed 22 percent to fourth- quarter revenue, up from 8 percent a year earlier.

 Gulf General rose to 34.7 fils today, taking its advance this week to 2.4 percent.

 About 80 million shares were traded in Dubai today, compared with the 12-month daily average of 137 million shares.